illettante/tracker3/README.md

 * Shift + F10: Delete all unused patterns and instruments.

 Saved modules only include patterns up to the highest used in the sequence.

+---

+I love the portability of jarred apps, and the prevalence of java on enterprise machines makes them a fun way to play with toys even on

+Now includes:
+* yellow outline to highlight focused gadget
+* additonal keys:
+    * spacebar: toggle playback
+    * period: cycle through input gadgets in top section
+    * comma: cycle backwards through input gadgets in top section
+    * forward slash: focus pattern editor